-Other books by this author that I've reviewed include Mountain Moonlight, Primal, Chicks Kick Butt, Unlaced, Riding on Instinct, The Perfect Play, Riding the Night, Fall Fury, Changing the Game, Heart of a Killer, The First Sin, The Second Betrayal, , Taking a Shot, Playing to Win, Nautier and Wilder, The Temptation, Wild, Wicked, & Wanton, Thrown by a Curve, One Sweet Ride, Straddling the Line, Melting the Ice, All Wound Up, "Hot Holiday Nights", Unexpected Rush.
+Other books by this author include Chicks Kick Butt, The First Sin, The Second Betrayal, , The Temptation, Mountain Moonlight, Unlaced, Riding on Instinct, The Perfect Play, Riding the Night, Fall Fury, Changing the Game, Heart of a Killer, Taking a Shot, Playing to Win, Nautier and Wilder, Wild, Wicked, & Wanton, Thrown by a Curve, One Sweet Ride, Straddling the Line, Melting the Ice, All Wound Up, "Hot Holiday Nights", Unexpected Rush, Primal

 An anthology of eight erotic romances ranging from fantasy to paranormal, historical to contemporary.

 This was a wide range of ratings from several “2”s to a “3” and some “4”s which averaged down to “3” overall.

 “Legend’s Passion” (Devlin Dynasty, 3.5; listed as #4 in the series on GR)

 “Eternal Triangle” (d’Argent Honor, 5)

 Jaid Black‘s “Bossy & Clyde” is cute if a bit inane.
 Kandrea Kane is a psychic artist — she paints what she “sees”.
 In this case, she doesn’t want Damon Clyde to paint that wall that icky color, and she practically stomps her foot through the floor in her anticipatory rage.
 Well, duh, just tell the poor guy that there will be a mix-up on the paint and to keep an eye out for it!